GLOSSARY

 Drypoint

-Drypoint is a sensitive and immediate (direct / additive) intaglio technique.
-Drypoint is not etching because no acid is used to create the incisions in the metal plate; instead, a sharp tool and the artist’s hand is used.
-Drypoint allows for expressive flowing lines while simultaneously accommodating jagged and ‘irritated’ lines due to the directness of the needle on the plate surface.
+Drypoint, essentially a form of engraving, is a sensitive and immediate (direct / additive) intaglio technique.
+It is not etching because no acid is used to create the incisions in the metal plate; instead, a sharp tool and the artist’s hand are used.
+Due to the directness of the needle on the plate surface, drypoint allows for expressive flowing lines while simultaneously accommodating jagged and ‘irritated’ lines.

 During the drawing action with a needle or other abrasive tool/material, the displaced metal forms a raised burr on the surface along the length of the lines or marks.
 The main principle of drypoint is that the incised marks and lines hold the printing ink in both the crevices and the burr and can print with a rich, velvety quality.
 The inking-up process and pressure exerted by the press soon wear down the burr on the surface of the plate.
 The incised lines are often very shallow and eventually unable to contain much ink – prints gradually lose their richness and quality.